awsdocs/amazon-redshift-developer-guide/doc_source/vacuum-managing-volume-of-unmerged-rows.md

 1. Sort the unsorted region into a newly\-sorted region\.

    The first stage is relatively cheap, because only the unsorted region is rewritten\.
-If the range of sort key values of the newly\-sorted region is higher than the existing range, only the new rows need to be rewritten, and the vacuum is complete\.
+If the range of sort key values of the newly sorted region is higher than the existing range, only the new rows need to be rewritten, and the vacuum is complete\.
 For example, if the sorted region contains ID values 1 to 500 and subsequent copy operations add key values greater than 500, then only the unsorted region needs to be rewritten\.

 1. Merge the newly\-sorted region with the previously\-sorted region\.